flgkd/integer-linear-programming-notes/notes/04-branch-and-cut.md

 This note introduces **Branch and Cut**, a method for solving integer linear programming problems.

-In essence, Branch and Cut is based on **Branch and Bound**, but it also uses **cutting planes to remove unnecessary parts of the LP relaxation feasible region.
-By tightening LP relaxations**, Branch and Cut can often make Branch and Bound converge faster.
+In essence, Branch and Cut is based on **Branch and Bound**, but it also uses **cutting planes** to remove unnecessary parts of the LP relaxation feasible region.
+By tightening LP relaxations, Branch and Cut can often make Branch and Bound converge faster.

 Therefore, before studying Branch and Cut, it is helpful to understand the following two topics: